dirigible-io/dirigible-io.github.io/_posts/blogs/2016-01-11-blogs_dirigible_custom_ds_2.markdown

 ##Part II: Extending supported databases for custom data sources

 The relational database world enjoy the standard query language SQL for ages.
 However, database systems are often not entirely compliant with the standard.
 For example, it happens that they implement subset or extensions of it and ultimately end up with *variants* of SQL.
 We call these variants database (SQL) *dialects*.
 An optimal and correct use of a database requires to take this into account.
-This is why Dirigible and alike tools need to ‘know’ dialects to be able to truly support the corresponding database.
+This is why Dirigible and alike tools need to â€˜knowâ€™ dialects to be able to truly support the corresponding database.
 And since the list of databases and applicable dialects out there is quite big, and it grows, it is reasonable to support some sensible, popular minimum of these and provide a mechanism to extend the support.

 The databases that are currently supported in Dirigible (in version 2.2 M3) are MySQL, PostgreSQL, Derby, SAPDB, SAP HANA DB, Sybase and MongoDB.
 Dirigible speaks their dialects already and you can create custom data sources configured for running instances of these databases as discussed in [Part I](http://www.dirigible.io/blogs/2016/01/07/blogs_dirigible_custom_ds_1.html).
 Let us now explore what is how to extend this list to support also [H2](http://www.h2database.com/) database and be able to create custom data sources for it too.